Markets in Tropical Australia are a way of life, with fresh

 As you can see, there are 'regulars' who display their artwork at the same markets every week.

-The markets in Port Douglas are a pleasant and interesting morning’s entertainment…fresh fruit and veg…cool coconuts with their tops lopped off, the sweet milk ready to drink.
+Of all the markets in Tropical Australia, Port Douglas seems to have it all: a pleasant and interesting morning’s entertainment…fresh fruit and veg…cool coconuts with their tops lopped off, the sweet milk ready to drink.
 Musicians…clothes…masseurs …delicious Asian food in little banana leaf parcels…toys…jewellery…the list goes on…

 Whatever you do - don’t miss these cotters' markets located in such a beautiful waterfront setting.